KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws2-functions/3debug.md

 1. We want something nicer to display in the alert.
-Change the parameter you pass in to `alert` method to use `text`.
+Change the parameter you pass in to `alert` method to use the variable named `text`.
 You are using the same parameter passed into the `clickHandler` function.
 Your code should look like this:

    ```javascript
 alert(text);